-The CMS Final Rule has caused a lot of debate among the interoperability team at Perficient.
-It’s one of the first times payer or health insurers have had to react to these types of rules.
+The CMS Final Rule sparked some interesting conversations and problem-solving among the interoperability team at Perficient.
+It’s one of the first times payer or health insurers had to react to these types of rules.
 The way they treat the data and the location of all the data makes this a different ball game than what you have to follow if you were a hospital.
 That means that while the basic rules understanding remains the same, the solutions you consider are actually quite different.

 Earlier this year, CMS / ONC released their much anticipated “Final Rule” which mandates that payers who have anything to do with federally related plans have to do the following:

-- Payer to Payer transfer – Allow members or patients to request you transfer their records to another payer
+- Payer-to-Payer Transfer: Allow members or patients to request transfer of their records to another payer

 Payers that meet key criteria must make these capabilities available and must do it following open standards like FHIR, SmartIG, and OpenID.